shopware5/devdocs/source/designers-guide/edit-newsletter-and-document-templates/index.md

 ### Documents directory structure

-You can find the document templates within the documents folder of the `Bare` theme.
+You can find the document templates within the documents directory of the `Bare` theme.

 ```
 themes